+ARTICLE 1 REPORTS OF THE TOWN BOARDS AND COMMITTEES

+To hear and act on the reports of Town Officials, Boards, and Committees.

+Comment: This routine Article appears every year to allow Town groups to make reports.

+Sponsored by the Select Board

+ARTICLE 2 APPROVE TRANSFER OF FREE CASH AND/OR STABILIZATION - ADJUSTMENTS TO TAX RATES

-r and act on the reports of Town Officials, Boards, and Committees.
-Comme Comment: This routine Article appears every year to allow Town groups to make reports. the account of reduction of th Approve Transfer of Free Cash and/or Stabilization - Adjustments to Tax Rates wn will vote to transfer from Free Cash and/or Stabilization a sum of money to Current Revenue to be used and applied by the Board of Assessors in the e tax levy for Fiscal Year 2024, or take any action relative thereto. nt: This Article seeks to utilize a portion of the surplus resulting from Town general fund ons as of the end of FY2023 to off-set the tax levy for FY2024.
-Sponsored by the Town Administrator This Article requires a 2/3 vote if Stabilization is funding source.
+To see if the Town will vote to transfer from Free Cash and/or Stabilization a sum of money to the account of Current Revenue to be used and applied by the Board of Assessors in the reduction of the tax levy for Fiscal Year 2024, or take any action relative thereto.

+Comment: This Article seeks to utilize a portion of the surplus resulting from Town general fund operations as of the end of FY2023 to off-set the tax levy for FY2024.

+Sponsored by the Town Administrator

+This Article requires a 2/3 vote if Stabilization is funding source.

 The Select Board will report on this Article at Special Town Meeting.

+The Finance

+Committee will report

+on this Article at

+Special Town Meeting.

+ARTICLE 3 AMEND GENERAL BYLAWS: ADOPTION OF "REGULATIONS FOR PLASTIC CONTAINERS IN FOOD ESTABLISHMENTS"

+To see if the Town will vote to amend the Town of Swampscott General Bylaws by adding a new Article XXX, Regulations for Plastic Containers in Food Establishments, as shown in Appendix A, or take any other action relative thereto.

+Comment: The proposed bylaw would assist in reducing the food service ware and accessories that are not compostable, recyclable, or reusable.

+Sponsored by the Town Administrator

+The Select Board will report on this Article at Special Town Meeting.

+ARTICLE 4 APPROPRIATION FOR PARC GRANT

-The Finance Committee will report on this Article at Special Town Meeting. new Article XXX Appendix A, or Comme Amend General Bylaws: Adoption of "Regulations for Plastic Containers in Food Establishments" wn will vote to amend the Town of Swampscott General Bylaws by adding a & Regulations for Plastic Containers in Food Establishments, as shown in take any other action relative thereto.
-Int: The proposed bylaw would assist in reducing the food service ware and accessories on to compostable, recyclable, or reusable.
-Sponsored by the Town Administrator The Select Board will report on this Article at Special Town Meeting. funds and/or b the Select Boar Sections 7, 8, 8 renovating and limitation, all c expended until costs under the state program Appropriation For PARC GRANT when of Swampscott will vote to (a) raise, appropriate, transfer from available prow the sum of \$103,870, and authorize the Treasurer, with the approval of d, to borrow said sum pursuant to the provisions of M.G.L.
-Chapter 44, C and/or any other enabling authority, for the purpose of improving, equipping Philips Park with four (4) Pickle Ball Courts, including, without bots incidental or related thereto; provided, however, that no funds shall be the Town has received a grant commitment or allocation for a portion of such PARC Grant Program (301 CMR 5.00) and/or under any federal and/or other to undertake the foregoing project; (b) transfer the care, custody and control to the Select Board for, and to dedicate said Park to, park and active recreation Sponsored by the Town Administrator This Article requires a 2/3 vote.
+To see if the Town of Swampscott will vote to (a) raise, appropriate, transfer from available funds and/or borrow the sum of \$103,870, and authorize the Treasurer, with the approval of the Select Board, to borrow said sum pursuant to the provisions of M.G.L.
+Chapter 44, Sections 7, 8, 8C and/or any other enabling authority, for the purpose of improving, renovating and equipping Philips Park with four (4) Pickle Ball Courts, including, without limitation, all costs incidental or related thereto; provided, however, that no funds shall be expended until the Town has received a grant commitment or allocation for a portion of such costs under the PARC Grant Program (301 CMR 5.00) and/or under any federal and/or other state program to undertake the foregoing project; (b) transfer the care, custody and control of Philips Park to the Select Board for, and to dedicate said Park to, park and active recreation

+Sponsored by the Town Administrator

+This Article requires a 2/3 vote.

 The Select Board will report on this Article at Special Town Meeting.